jcorporation/webradiodb/README.md

 The filename of the playlist and the coverimage are derived from the streamuri by replacing `<>/.:?$!#\|` characters with `_`.
 This is the same behaviour as in myMPD and makes this playlists compatible with the myMPD webradio feature.

+You can find the playlists in the `publish/webradios` directory and the station images in the `publish/pics` directory.
+There is also a json index file in the `publish/index` directory.

 ## Adding new webradios

 1. Fork this repository - add/modify entries and create a pull request